A Brief History of the Central Heating System

 The Modern Central Heating System

 Since then many different type of central heating have been developed, but the hot water and radiator type has remained the most common.
+Let’s not forget about the smart heating systems that have recently flooded the market.

 If you liked this post you might also be interested in: Condensing boilers – explaining the myths